 After lunch we retreated to the rooftop deck, mingled with the other passengers and stared in awe at our surroundings.
 The rocky islands that have evolved in the last 20 million years vary in size and shape and are covered in dense flora.
 Entrances to caves can be spotted as well as wildlife.
 We were eager to see monkeys, but only saw a great assortment of birds.

-Kayaking in Halong Bay
+Kayaking on Halong Bay

 The first scheduled activity was kayaking.
 We tendered to an abandoned floating village stocked with kayaks and hopped in for a one-hour paddle through karsts and caves, finding more beauty around every corner.
 The shallow, green-blue water was still and easy to maneuver in, but regrettably was also ripe with litter.

 We were naturally inclined to clear the trash from the water.
 We collected a few items – a miscellaneous sandal, a water bottle, a beer can – before we realized we were fighting a losing battle.
-It is quite sad that the natural beauty has been slightly marred by years of careless human interaction.
+It is quite sad that the natural beauty has been marred by years of careless human interaction.
 As unsightly as it was, it didn’t impede us from being in awe of the enormous rocks and peaceful atmosphere.

 Hiking to Ti Top Halong Bay